Financial Assistance Overview

 This is a private scholarship given to students who can work a minimum of 5 hours per week with Miami Youth for Christ ministries.
 All locations are located in south Miami.
 Preference will be given to first year students pursuing degrees in Christian Ministry.
-A 50% scholarship will be awarded up to $2,000 per semester.
+A 50% scholarship will be awarded per semester.
 (Based on availability of funds at Trinity).

 Trinity Law School Scholarships and Grants